Fort Huachuca: History

 In 1947, the post was closed and turned over to the Arizona Game and Fish Department.
-At the outbreak of the Korean War, a January 1951 letter from the Secretary of the Air Force to the Governor of Arizona invoked the reversion clause of a 1949 deed.
-On 1 February 1951 the U.S. Air Force took official possession of Fort Huachuca, making it one of the few army installations to have had an existence as an air base.
-The army retook possession of the base a month later and reopened the post in May 1951 to train engineers in airfield construction as part of the Korean War build up.
+At the outbreak of the Korean War, a January 1951 letter from the Secretary of the Air Force to the governor of Arizona invoked the reversion clause of a 1949 deed.
+On 1 February 1951, the U.S. Air Force took official possession of Fort Huachuca, making it one of the few army installations to have had an existence as an air base.
+The army retook possession of the base a month later and reopened the post in May 1951 to train engineers in airfield construction as part of the Korean War buildup.
 The engineers built today's Libby Army Airfield, named in honor of Korean War Medal of Honor recipient George D. Libby.
 On 1 May 1953, after the Korean War, the post was again placed on inactive status with only a caretaker detachment.